Chart Color Schemes

 Surfers Paradise - South is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Surfers Paradise-South has a high level of cultural diversity, with 29.6% speaking a language other than English at home and 45.3% born overseas.
-Christianity is the predominant religion in Surfers Paradise-South, accounting for 46.3%.
-Judaism is slightly overrepresented compared to the rest of Queensland, comprising 0.7% versus 0.6%.
+Surfers Paradise-South has a significant cultural diversity, with 29.6% of its residents speaking a language other than English at home and 45.3% born overseas.
+Christianity is the predominant religion in Surfers Paradise-South, comprising 46.3% of the population.
+Notably, Judaism is slightly overrepresented compared to the rest of Queensland, with 0.7% of the population identifying as Jewish.

 Frequently Asked Questions - Diversity